assawayut/LunarRoverSim/README.md

 Since the source code is currently not accessible, the parameters can be changed or adjusted only in YAML files.
-To change the terrain, as well as its dynamic properties, go to `init_config.yaml`, and change the number after `terrain_index` for the main type of terrain and/or after `terrain_index2` for the subtype of terrain.
+To change the lunar terrain, go to `init_config.yaml` and change the number after `terrain_index`, for the main type of terrain, and/or after `terrain_index2`, for the subtype of terrain.
+The properties of terrain can be modified under their corresponding terrain name.

 <img src="figure/init_config.png" width=400>

-To change the parameter values of lunar environment effect, go to `param_config.yaml`, and change the values after each parameter.
+To change the values of lunar environment parameter, go to `param_config.yaml` and change the values after each parameter.

 <img src="figure/param_config.png" width=400>